Adderall Overdose Symptoms and Treatment

 Symptoms may vary from person to person.
 If you notice any combination of these symptoms in an Adderall user, overdose may be imminent—seek medical attention immediately.

 Certain factors may put Adderall users at increased risk of overdose, including:5

 - Taking Adderall in the presence of pre-existing health conditions.

 - Mixing Adderall with alcohol or other drugs.

-Over time, Adderall users can develop a tolerance to the drug 6.
-Tolerance is a sign that a user’s body is adapting to the presence of the drug.
-The greater the user’s tolerance, the more they will need to achieve to achieve the same intoxicating effects, or “high.”
+Over time, Adderall users can develop a tolerance to the drug.6 Tolerance is a sign that a user’s body is adapting to the presence of the drug.
+The greater the user’s tolerance, the more they will need to take to achieve the same intoxicating effects, or “high.”
 This puts users at higher risk of overdose, since they may unintentionally consume more than their bodies can handle.

 What to Do in Case of an Adderall Overdose

 If you or someone you know is experiencing an Adderall overdose, call 911 immediately.

 Adderall overdoses can be life-threatening and should be treated by trained professionals.